 Like all other family law cases, relocations entail bench trials – the judge makes all the decisions without a jury.
 The legal standard is essentially the same as at the temporary hearing stage.
 If you have at least 55% of the parenting time, the court presumes you should be allowed to relocate and considers your needs in addition to those of the child.
 If you have less than 55% of the residential time, you receive no presumption, and the court decides the case based on the best interest of the child alone.
 In making these determinations, the court considers the first 10 of the 11 statutory factors listed in RCW 26.09.520.

 The trial judge is supposed to make his or her decision in two steps.
-First the trial judge determines whether to allow you to relocate.
+First the trial judge determines whether to allow your child to relocate with you.
+In deciding whether to allow your relocation, the judge must not contemplate whether you might not move.
+That is, the court must assume you WILL relocate and, based on that premise, decide whether your child should relocate with you.
 If the judge allows the relocation, the court then adopts a new parenting plan, if he or she believes a new parenting plan is appropriate.
 If the court denies your relocation and you elect to move anyhow, the judge likewise determines what the new parenting plan should be, if any.
 In other words, if the court says you can’t move with the child, you can still move, though you’re probably going to lose most of your residential time with your child.
-In deciding whether to allow your relocation, the judge must not contemplate whether you will move without the child.

 That’s it!
 We hope this article was of benefit to you.
 At Genesis, we believe in making high quality, law-related information freely available on the internet to the extent possible.
 If you would like to view more of our free articles and videos, please visit our website and click the resources tab.